 Dog: The Dog represents fidelity.
 The people born in this year are reliable, kind, and faithful.

 Compatible animals, or compatible ages, are a big part of Vietnamese Zodiac theories.
-Age compatibility is used in explaining the dynamics of relationships and to consider whether it is worth investing in a romantic relationship, business partner, or friendship.
+Age compatibility is the basis to explain the dynamics of relationships and consider whether it is worth investing in a romantic relationship, business partner, or friendship.

 Because the cycle of the Vietnamese Zodiac is 12 years, your animal year will repeat when you are at the age of 12, 24, 36, 48, 60, 72, etc.

-In addition, fortune-tellers can give you some predictions based on your lunar hour and date of birth.
-The people born in the same year but have a different date of birth still own a different destiny.
+In addition, fortune-tellers can give predictions based on your lunar hour and date of birth.
+The people born in the same year but have different dates of birth still have a different destiny.

-First, your age is calculated based on the lunar birth year (can be one year earlier than the solar year if your birth month is January or February).
+First, your age is calculated based on the lunar birth year (it can be one year earlier than the solar year if your birth month is January or February).

-To explain this, in relation to mankind’s age, ancient Vietnamese society used Can – Chi (Heavenly Stems – Earthly Branches) to name the years.
+To explain this, concerning mankind’s age, ancient Vietnamese society used Can – Chi (Heavenly Stems – Earthly Branches) to name the years.

 The year 1985, for instance, is At Suu (At Ox) year.

-The system of Heavenly Stems includes 10 elements: Canh, Tan, Nham, Quy, Giap, At, Binh, Dinh, Mau, Ky.
-The Earthly Branches are also the 12 Zodiac animals: Rat, Ox, Tiger, Cat, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
-They are combined into a cycle called the Sexagenary cycle which includes 60 years.
+The system of Heavenly Stems includes ten elements: Canh, Tan, Nham, Quy, Giap, At, Binh, Dinh, Mau, Ky.
+The Earthly Branches are also the 12 Zodiac animals: Rat, Ox, Tiger, Cat, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
+They are combined into the Sexagenary cycle, which includes 60 years.

-The Vietnamese zodiac has played an important part in Vietnamese astrology and folk religion.
-The 12 animals in the Zodiac represent the different characteristics and qualities of Vietnamese people.
-If you are interested in the Vietnamese Zodiac and have any questions about this, don’t hesitate to comment and ask us!
+The Vietnamese zodiac has been important in Vietnamese astrology and folk religion.
+The 12 animals in the Zodiac represent Vietnamese people’s different characteristics and qualities.
+If you are interested in the 12 zodiac signs in Vietnam, you can buy some related gifts, such as custom patches with their patterns.
+For more information on the Vietnamese Zodiac or other questions, don’t hesitate to ask us!